 \begin{assumption} There is a probability measure $P\in\mathcal{P}$ such that

 for some measurable function $v_0$, where $\mathrm{d}P_{n}^{1/2}$ and $\mathrm{d}P^{1/2}$ denote the square roots of the densities of $P_{n}$ and $P$, respectively.

-\end{assumption} Assumptions \ref{ass.independent data} and \ref{ass.probability path} assume an i.i.d.\ sample whose distribution $P_n$ is allowed to {change} as $n$ increases, and to converge to some probability measure $P$ as defined in (3.10.10) of \citet{van1996weak}.
-In the local analysis of \citet{fang2014inference}, they considered the case where the value of the underlying parameter may be close to a point at which the map involved in the test statistic is only directionally differentiable (not fully differentiable).
-A similarly convergent probability sequence was introduced to show the local size control of their test.\footnote{See Examples 2.1 and 2.2 of \citet{fang2014inference}.} As will be shown later, the map involved in our test statistic is nondifferentiable (neither fully nor directionally differentiable).
-We follow \citet{fang2014inference} and assume such a convergent probability sequence to show the local size control of our test.
+\end{assumption} Assumptions \ref{ass.independent data} and \ref{ass.probability path} assume an i.i.d.\ sample whose distribution $P_n$ is allowed to {change} as $n$ increases, and to converge to some probability distribution $P$ as defined in (3.10.10) of \citet{van1996weak}.
+The local analysis of \citet{fang2014inference} considered the case where the value of the underlying parameter may be close to a point at which the map involved in the test statistic is only directionally differentiable (not fully differentiable).
+A similar convergent distribution sequence was introduced to show the local size control of their test.\footnote{See Examples 2.1 and 2.2 of \citet{fang2014inference}.} As will be shown later, our test statistic involves a nondifferentiable (neither fully nor directionally differentiable) map.
+We follow \citet{fang2014inference} and assume such a convergent distribution sequence to show the local size control of our test.